Case Results

 PRG Health Services, Inc.

-An office manager hit her foot on a makeshift doorstop, causing injury to her great right toe and low back.
-Eventually the petitioner experienced complications from a spinal cord stimulator that was implanted for back pain.
+An office manager hit her foot on a makeshift doorstop, causing injury to her great right toe and lower back.
+Eventually, the petitioner experienced complications from a spinal cord stimulator that was implanted for back pain.
 In addition, her pre-existing multiple sclerosis inhibited her ability to work without complication.
 Although the petitioner suffered from unrelated multiple sclerosis, Frank DiMarzio obtained an order approving settlement in the amount of $115,020 for the injured worker.

 Liberty Mechanical Contractor Inc.